 But here’s some great news.
 There are various ways on how you can minimize hair static.
-To know what causes hair static and how you can get rid of it, keep reading this article!
+Keep reading this article to know what causes hair static and how you can get rid of it!

 What Causes Hair Static?

-Before we address your hair static problems, we need to first understand what hair static is and what causes it.
-The presence of static electricity causes hair static, resulting from an imbalance on the negative or positive charges in your hair surface.
+Before addressing your hair static problems, we must first understand what hair static is and what causes it.
+The presence of static electricity causes hair static, resulting from an imbalance of the negative or positive charges on your hair surface.

 What causes this imbalance?
 This imbalance takes place when two, unlike objects, rub against one another.
 For example, your hair came in contact with your hat or a brush.
 Because of this contact, your hair loses an electron resulting in a positive charge, while the other object gains an electron resulting in a negative charge.
 These changes lead to hair static.

 The good news is the imbalance goes away when the air is humid.
 But unfortunately, hair static is inevitable when there’s a lack of moisture in the air.

 If you’re dealing with so much hair static in your hair, don’t fret!
 Here are some of the ways how to fix it:

 This may seem like a weird tip, but trust us, this works!
 The reason behind this is because dryer sheets are loaded with substances that can eliminate the charge in your hair, getting rid of hair static in the process.